jadecobra/python_tdd_exercises/source/data_structures/none.rst

             self.assertIsNotNone(0.1)
             self.assertNotIsInstance(-0.1, float)

-  float_ is the :ref:`class<what is a class?>` for binary floating point numbers. the terminal_ is your friend and shows :ref:`AssertionError<what causes AssertionError?>`
+  float_ is the :ref:`class<what is a class?>` for binary floating point numbers. the terminal_ is your friend, and shows :ref:`AssertionError<what causes AssertionError?>`

   .. code-block:: shell